dlt-hub/dlt/docs/website/docs/general-usage/schema-contracts.md

 #### Nuances of contract modes.
 1. Contracts are applied **after names of tables and columns are normalized**.
-2. Contract defined on a resource is applied to all tables and child tables created by that resource.
+2. Contract defined on a resource is applied to all root tables and nested tables created by that resource.
 3. `discard_row` works on table level.
-So for example if you have two tables in parent-child relationship ie. *users* and *users__addresses* and contract is violated in *users__addresses* table, the row of that table is discarded while the parent row in *users* table will be loaded.
+So for example if you have two tables in nested relationship ie. *users* and *users__addresses* and contract is violated in *users__addresses* table, the row of that table is discarded while the parent row in *users* table will be loaded.

 ### Use Pydantic models for data validation
 Pydantic models can be used to [define table schemas and validate incoming data](resource.md#define-a-schema-with-pydantic).
 You can use any model you already have. `dlt` will internally synthesize (if necessary) new models that conform with the **schema contract** on the resource.